 That’s right, I’m 10K words into it—I’ll keep you updated as I work on this project.

+Here are a few images from the Juneteenth Celebration.
 I had some great conversations and a few ideas for future Rabbit Hole of Research Episodes—Hopefully, I will be doing more events as the summer rolls along!

+It was great talking about my book at the Juneteenth Celebration!
 A number of readers have said one of their favorite lines in my debut novel is: “Sexual Chocolate Granny, the stuff airplane fantasies are made of …”

 Sexual Chocolate Granny—Say what?
 Want to read more; still need a copy of “Will You Still Love Me If I Become Someone Else?”
-Buy Here
+Buy Here!

 Thank you if you already picked up a copy.
 And a bigger thanks if you left me a review!